 TransLink was created by the Province of British Columbia and assumed responsibility for the Greater Vancouver regional transportation system in 1999.
 Despite the provincial government's role in creating it, TransLink operates fairly independently from the provincial government.
-TransLink is responsible for (1) planning, constructing, funding, operating and maintaining a regional transport system, (2) constructing and maintaining a major road network that crosses the boundaries of several area municipalities, as well as (3) managing transportation demand-management strategies and programs.
+It is responsible for (1) planning, constructing, funding, operating and maintaining a regional transport system, (2) constructing and maintaining a major road network that crosses the boundaries of several area municipalities, as well as (3) managing transportation demand-management strategies and programs.

-Taxing power allows access to diversified revenue sources
+Taxing power provides access to diversified revenue sources

 TransLink's governing legislation allows it to raise property taxes or access any legislated revenue source at the discretion of its board of directors in order to meet its debt obligations.
-TransLink's taxation powers also allow it to have diverse revenue sources, including property taxes that partly cushion it from ridership revenue declines.
-Property taxes tend not to fluctuate with economic shocks, insulating it from pandemic-related economic weakness and ridership declines.
-TransLink also receives revenue from fuel tax and parking rights tax.
+TransLink's taxation powers also allow it to have diverse revenue sources, including predictable property taxes which could be used to compensate for lost passenger revenues.
+Property taxes - which make up 20-25% of total revenues - tend not to fluctuate with economic shocks, insulating it from pandemic-related economic pressures including ridership declines.
+TransLink also receives revenue from fuel tax and parking rights tax which however are sensitive to changes in driving patterns.

-As a transit agency with taxing powers, Transink's institutional characteristics correspond to those of both a transit authority (farebox revenues) and a municipal government (legislated balanced budget requirements, taxing authority) in Canada, making it unique among the majority of mass transit providers.
-TransLink does not rely on operating grants from local governments or the province, and we view the pandemic-related provincial and federal funding in 2020 and 2021 as temporary support.
+As a transit agency with taxing powers, TransLink's institutional characteristics correspond to those of both a transit authority (farebox revenues) and a municipal government (legislated balanced budget requirements, taxing authority) in Canada, making it unique among the majority of mass transit providers.
+TransLink does not rely on operating grants from local governments or the province.
+Although TransLink has benefitted from significant new COVID-related provincial and federal transfers between 2020-2022, we expect that government transfers will revert to historical levels over the next two years.

-Further, TransLink's status as a taxing authority enables it to raise taxes and revenue sources which could be used to compensate for lost passenger revenues.
-Although we note that TransLink may have limited willingness to raise taxes during a stressed environment (including the coronavirus pandemic), this status nevertheless provides fiscal flexibility and in turn a capacity to maintain a higher debt burden than many other mass transit agencies in our rated portfolio.
+TransLink's status as a taxing authority also provides significant debenture holder security, and enables it to raise taxes and revenue sources which could be used to compensate for lost passenger revenues.
+TransLink's legislation allows it to access, by law, any tax or legislated revenue source not included in its strategic plan if its board considers it necessary to do so in order to meet its debt obligations.
+Although TransLink may have limited willingness to raise taxes during a stressed environment (including the coronavirus pandemic), this status nevertheless provides fiscal flexibility.
 TransLink also has significant unutilized revenue sources such as vehicle levies and area benefit taxes that could be used to meet future financial requirements.